daaanny90/dannyspina/src/routes/blog/Oliviero_toscani/+page.md

 ---
-title: When Oliviero Toscani appreciates a photo I took
+title: When Oliviero Toscani appreciated a photo I took
 subtitle: Once, I submitted a photo to a contest hosted by Oliviero, and among thousands of pictures, Oliviero found my creaton not so bad.
 date: "2024-03-15"
 categories: